anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 #### 4.1.5.2 Internal Availability/Reliability Measurements

 <!-- Xavier Grall, Orange -->
-_**Editor Note:** the following table should be reviewed to only consider and probably detail the recovery-related metrics ; indeed, availability and MTBF measurements do not seem consistent with expected testbed measurement duration]_
+_**Editor Note:** the following table should be reviewed to only consider and probably detail the recovery-related PMs; indeed, availability and MTBF PMs do not seem consistent with expected testbed measurement duration]_

 <!--
 [COMMENT - Xavier Grall, Orange: the mapping table is removed since those reference values will depend on reference architecture and implementation]